White Sox vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena has 31 hits with four doubles, a triple, five home runs, nine walks and 24 RBI.
-He's also stolen three bases.
+- Randy Arozarena has collected 31 hits with four doubles, a triple, five home runs and 10 walks.
+He has driven in 24 runs with three stolen bases.

 Arozarena Recent Games